Yacoby/cw-ppls/1/ppls1.md

 ### Q2

-Write a short report (of around a page) on such a shared variable version of the algorithm, discussing its relationship to any patterns, synchronisation requirements, and the issues which would arise if it were to be amended to allow for more nodes in the graph than processors.
-NB You are not being asked to write pseudo-code for the algorithm, and no credit will be given for doing so.

  * In the mp impl, messages sent are deg(v) and rndvalue(v) and the first legal colour
  * In the shared memory version this data is readable by everyone

 In the message passing implementation of the algorithm each processor represents a node in the graph.
-Each processor holds internal state about the node $v$ such as the list of colours it cannot be.
-At each iteration of the algorithm if the node hasn't yet been allocated a colour the processor sends deg(v), rndvalue(v) and its choice of colour to all its neighbours.
+Each processor holds internal state about the node $v$ such as the list of colours it that it is impossible for the node to be.
+At each iteration of the algorithm if the node hasn't yet been allocated a colour the processor sends deg(v), rndvalue(v) and its choice of colour to all its neighbours and preforms analysis on that data.

+This presented algorithm multiple iterations, where each iteration is made up of a defined number stages.
 Unlike the message passing implementation all data is readable by all nodes which means that rather than nodes sending data to receiving nodes, the receiving nodes would just read the data themselves.
 This leads to the problem that it is possible for the receiving node to read data in an inconsistent state and or if the data is processed at different speeds the algorithm could move out of lockstep and so one node could be several iterations ahead of other nodes thereby breaking the algorithm.

  * This is most simalar to the Interacting Peers Pattern
     * Same Program Multiple Data